We live in a world of our own!

 Cioffi: Too bad you're in Boston.

 - To Cabaret, another Kander and Ebb musical.
-In "I Miss the Music", the very distinctive Cabaret-esque vamp is played.
-Curtains was composed by the same team.
+In "I Miss the Music," the iconic "Willkommen" vamp is played by Aaron.

 - "Wide Open Spaces" is essentially the title number of Oklahoma!, down to the spelling out the state name (with Kansas standing in for Oklahoma).

-- Sour Outside, Sad Inside: Aaron has a very surly disposition, but because he's still in love with Georgia and can't bear seeing her with Bobby.
+- Sour Outside, Sad Inside: Aaron has a very surly disposition, but it's only because he's still in love with Georgia and can't bear seeing her with Bobby.

 - Speak Ill of the Dead: No one is particularly sad about Jessica's death.
-Belling in particular uses it as an excuse to constantly snark about her (lack of) talent.
+Belling in particular uses it as an excuse to constantly snark about her lack of talent.
+There are even fewer tears shed over Sidney, to the point where Carmen is more upset over Johnny not taking her breakfast order than she is about her husband's death.
+Justified in the latter case because Carmen killed him, albeit out of sympathetic motives.

 - Stage Mom: Double subverted.
 Carmen is distant to Bambi and openly dismissive about her talent.
 It's then revealed she's doing this on purpose, to make sure Bambi will never be accused of getting where she is through nepotism.